Pilot Grants for Gastrointestinal Biology Research

 A one-page letter of intent should be submitted by the date listed above and must include the investigator's name, rank, department, mailing address and e-mail address.
 The letter of intent should include the proposed title of the project, a 1 to 3 sentence description of the project and investigator's eligibility criteria (category 1, 2 or 3 from eligibility section).
 Letters of intent should be submitted to CGIBD Administrator, via e-mail.
 The letter of intent is not required and is not binding.

 The full application package is due on the date listed above.
 This package must include the cover page, 4 pages of text material (bibliography may be additional), line item and narrative budgets, and investigator's biosketch and other support.
 Investigators may apply for funding up to a limit of $30,000 in direct funds.
-Please note that there are two forms this year; a text form and a budget form and both must be submitted together.
+Please note that there are two forms this year; a text form and a budget form and both must be submitted together as a single PDF document.
+The forms are available at the bottom of this page under Downloads.

 The electronic application package is due by 5 PM of the application deadline at this address: PF Application Web page.
 Applicants are encouraged to call the Administrator at 919.966.8381 with questions about the process.